 This post may contain affiliate links.
 Please see our Disclosure Policy for details

 All anybody can talk about is the dinner party last Saturday, and not in a good way.
 Everybody felt uncomfortable and left early.
-You’re hosting next time and want to know how to make your guests feel welcome.
+You’re hosting next time and want to know how to be an amazing hostess.

 But isn’t it kind of up to them how they feel about something?
 Yes and no. You can’t control how somebody feels but you can certainly create an environment to influence those feelings.

 Think of the parties you’ve attended.
 The good and the bad.
 What was the difference?

 The good party was relaxing.
 You mingled and chatted with everybody throughout the night, even the guests you didn’t already know.

 The environment was comfortable and there wasn’t a single thing you needed.
 You stayed much later than you’d planned and you don’t regret a single minute.